Li-Zhouzi/Li-Zhouzi.github.io/_pages/about.md

   - /about.html
 ---

 I am Zhouzi Li (李洲子 in Chinese, <a href="https://drive.google.com/file/d/1-PQMSZ0yWY1qNoNEiM1hRIxcN_zmG3My/view?usp=share_link">How to pronounce</a>), and I also go by Arthur.
-I am currently a first-year PhD in CSD at CMU, coadviced by Anupam Gupta and Mor Harchol-Balter.
+I am currently a first-year PhD in CSD at CMU, coadvised by Anupam Gupta and Mor Harchol-Balter.
 I am broadly interested in **theoretical computer science**, especially **queueing theory and online algorithm design**.

+Out of research, I enjoy playing basketball and tennis.
+I am also a great fan of music, playing fingerstyle guitar.

 ### Currently I am working on:
 - Online Graph Searching with Advice